smart-data-models/dataModel.UrbanMobility/TransitManagement/doc/spec_ZH.md

       description: "Describes the trip the vehicle corresponding to this observation is making.
 SameAs:'trip' field from GTFS Realtime message-VehiclePosition(https://developers.google.com/transit/gtfs-realtime/reference#message-vehicleposition)(https://developers.google.com/transit/gtfs-realtime/reference#message-tripupdate)"
       properties:
         direction_id:
-          description: "Property.
-Indicates the direction of travel of the vehicle corresponding to this observation, can be referenced from the GTFS static feed trips.txt.
-SameAs: 'direction_id' field from GTFS Realtime message-TripDescriptor (https://developers.google.com/transit/gtfs-realtime/reference#message-tripdescriptor)."
+          description: "Indicates the direction of travel of the vehicle corresponding to this observation, can be referenced from the GTFS static feed trips.txt.
+SameAs: 'direction_id' field from GTFS Realtime message-TripDescriptor (https://developers.google.com/transit/gtfs-realtime/reference#message-tripdescriptor)"
           type: number
+          x-ngsi:
+            type: Property
         route_id:
-          description: "Property.
-Route ID assigned to the route on which the bus/vehicle corresponding to the bus in this observation is currently plying on.
-SameAs: 'route_id' field from GTFS Realtime message-TripDescriptor (https://developers.google.com/transit/gtfs-realtime/reference#message-tripdescriptor)."
+          description: "Route ID assigned to the route on which the bus/vehicle corresponding to the bus in this observation is currently plying on.
+SameAs: 'route_id' field from GTFS Realtime message-TripDescriptor (https://developers.google.com/transit/gtfs-realtime/reference#message-tripdescriptor)"
           type: string
+          x-ngsi:
+            type: Property
         schedule_relationship:
-          description: "Property.
-Describes if the Route/Trip has been scheduled.
-SameAs: 'schedule_relationship' field from enumScheduleRelationship (https://developers.google.com/transit/gtfs-realtime/reference#enum-schedulerelationship-2)."
+          description: "Describes if the Route/Trip has been scheduled.
+SameAs: 'schedule_relationship' field from enumScheduleRelationship (https://developers.google.com/transit/gtfs-realtime/reference#enum-schedulerelationship-2)"
           type: string
+          x-ngsi:
+            type: Property
         start_date:
-          description: "Property.
-Describes the initial scheduled date of the trip corresponding to the vehicle this observation.
+          description: "Describes the initial scheduled date of the trip corresponding to the vehicle this observation.
 An example format for this field - YYYYMMDD.
-SameAs: 'start_date' field from GTFS Realtime message-TripDescriptor (https://developers.google.com/transit/gtfs-realtime/reference#message-tripdescriptor)."
+SameAs: 'start_date' field from GTFS Realtime message-TripDescriptor (https://developers.google.com/transit/gtfs-realtime/reference#message-tripdescriptor)"
           type: string
+          x-ngsi:
+            type: Property
         start_time:
-          description: "Property.
-Describes the initial scheduled start time of the trip corresponding to the vehicle this observation.
+          description: "Describes the initial scheduled start time of the trip corresponding to the vehicle this observation.
 An example format for this field - 11:15:35 or 25:15:35.
-SameAs: 'start_time' field from GTFS Realtime message-TripDescriptor (https://developers.google.com/transit/gtfs-realtime/reference#message-tripdescriptor)."
+SameAs: 'start_time' field from GTFS Realtime message-TripDescriptor (https://developers.google.com/transit/gtfs-realtime/reference#message-tripdescriptor)"
           type: string
+          x-ngsi:
+            type: Property
         trip_id:
-          description: "Property.
-Trip ID/Trip name allotted to the bus corresponding to this observation, in consideration to the time of the day and the direction of the trip on the given routeId.
-SameAs: 'trip_id' field from GTFS Realtime message-TripDescriptor (https://developers.google.com/transit/gtfs-realtime/reference#message-tripdescriptor)."
+          description: "Trip ID/Trip name allotted to the bus corresponding to this observation, in consideration to the time of the day and the direction of the trip on the given routeId.
+SameAs: 'trip_id' field from GTFS Realtime message-TripDescriptor (https://developers.google.com/transit/gtfs-realtime/reference#message-tripdescriptor)"
           type: string
+          x-ngsi:
+            type: Property
       type: object
       x-ngsi:
         type: Property
     tripDetails:
-      description: A descriptor of realtime update on the schedule of a vehicle along a trip.
+      description: A descriptor of realtime update on the schedule of a vehicle along a trip
       properties:
         arrival_time:
-          description: "Property.
-Specifies the arrival time at a specific stop for a specific trip on a route.
+          description: " Specifies the arrival time at a specific stop for a specific trip on a route.
 Times must be eight digits in HH:MM:SS format (HH:MM:SS is also accepted, if the hour begins with 0).
 Note: Trips that span multiple dates will have stop times greater than 24:00:00.
 For example, if a trip begins at 10:30:00 p.m. and ends at 2:15:00 a.m. on the following day, the stop times would be 22:30:00 and 26:15:00.
 Entering those stop times as 22:30:00 and 02:15:00 would not produce the desired results.
-SameAs: 'arrival_time' field from GTFS Static Field definitions-stop_times.txt (https://developers.google.com/transit/gtfs/reference#stop_timestxt)."
+SameAs: 'arrival_time' field from GTFS Static Field definitions-stop_times.txt (https://developers.google.com/transit/gtfs/reference#stop_timestxt)"
           format: time
           type: string
+          x-ngsi:
+            type: Property
         departure_time:
-          description: "Property.
-Specifies the departure time from a specific stop for a specific trip on a route.
+          description: "Specifies the departure time from a specific stop for a specific trip on a route.
 Times must be eight digits in HH:MM:SS format (HH:MM:SS is also accepted, if the hour begins with 0).
 Note: Trips that span multiple dates will have stop times greater than 24:00:00.
 For example, if a trip begins at 10:30:00 p.m. and ends at 2:15:00 a.m. on the following day, the stop times would be 22:30:00 and 26:15:00.
 Entering those stop times as 22:30:00 and 02:15:00 would not produce the desired results.
-SameAs: 'departure_time' field from GTFS Static Field definitions-stop_times.txt (https://developers.google.com/transit/gtfs/reference#stop_timestxt)."
+SameAs: 'departure_time' field from GTFS Static Field definitions-stop_times.txt (https://developers.google.com/transit/gtfs/reference#stop_timestxt)"
           format: time
           type: string
+          x-ngsi:
+            type: Property
         stop_headsign:
-          description: "Property.
-This field contains the text that appears on a sign that identifies the trip’s destination to passengers.
+          description: "This field contains the text that appears on a sign that identifies the trip’s destination to passengers.
 SameAs: 'stop_headsign' field from GTFS Static Field definitions-stop_times.txt (https://developers.google.com/transit/gtfs/reference#stop_timestxt)"
           type: string
+          x-ngsi:
+            type: Property
         stop_id:
-          description: "Property.
-Stop ID/Stop name of the bus stops corresponding to the bus in this observation.
+          description: "Stop ID/Stop name of the bus stops corresponding to the bus in this observation.
 SameAs: 'stop_id' field from GTFS Realtime message-Vehicleposition (https://developers.google.com/transit/gtfs-realtime/reference#message-vehicleposition)"
           type: string
+          x-ngsi:
+            type: Property
         stop_sequence:
-          description: "Property.
-Indicates the stop sequence of the vehicle corresponding to this observation, can be referenced from the GTFS static feed stop_times.txt.
-SameAs: 'stop_sequence' field from GTFS Realtime message-StopTimeUpdate (https://developers.google.com/transit/gtfs-realtime/reference#message-stoptimeupdate)."
+          description: "Indicates the stop sequence of the vehicle corresponding to this observation, can be referenced from the GTFS static feed stop_times.txt.
+SameAs: 'stop_sequence' field from GTFS Realtime message-StopTimeUpdate (https://developers.google.com/transit/gtfs-realtime/reference#message-stoptimeupdate)"
           type: number
+          x-ngsi:
+            type: Property
       type: object
       x-ngsi:
         type: Property